 - Based in the UK

 The amount businesses can borrow through the Business Loan Interruption Scheme will depend upon the type of lending they apply for.
 The scheme offers unsecured loans of up to £250,000 and secured loans of up to £5 million.
-For a secured loan, businesses will have to secure a valuable asset as collateral on the loan.
+For a secured loan, businesses will have to secure a valuable asset as collateral such as property, vehicle or similar.

 The CBILS is operated through the British Business Bank via over 40 accredited lenders, including high-street banks, challenger banks, asset-based lenders and smaller specialist local lenders.
 These lenders can provide up to a maximum of £5 million, and offer the following forms in which to provide the finance: